dankelley/oce/cran-comments.md

 ## Resubmission

-This is a resubmission.
+This is a second resubmission.
 In this version I have:

+* Removed the topoNS.rda dataset
+* Trimmed the amsr.rda dataset
 * Removed a timed-out failing link.
-I think this was the cause for the submission failure, although I also saw a note about a long test (18 minutes) that possibly resulted from time spent retrying that link.
 * Corrected an error in the documentation for a function.
 (This was not related to the submission failure.)
 * Updated the NEWS file to note the above-stated changes.